 Project Description Masterplan objective National well-being goals CCBC Well-being objectives 2018 - 2023 C2.
-Tredegar Grounds (Risca Park), Risca Promote park as a venue for events and provide space for mobile or 'popup' hospitality businesses.
+Tredegar Grounds (Risca Park), Risca Promote park as a venue for events and provide space for mobile or 'pop- up' hospitality businesses.
 Consider creating additional facilities and attractions.
 B, F A prosperous Wales A Wales of vibrant culture and thriving Welsh language Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Wellbeing of Future Generations (Wales) Act 2015 C3.
 Waunfawr Park, Crosskeys Hold more events and create more small-scale hospitality opportunities.
 Consider creating additional facilities and attractions.
 B, F A prosperous Wales A Wales of vibrant culture and thriving Welsh language Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Wellbeing of Future Generations (Wales) Act 2015 C4.
 Pioneer Hotel, Cwmfelinfach Restore and reuse as a food-and-drink business, a hotel or a mixed-use facility, perhaps with flats on the upper floors.
 A, C, G A prosperous Wales A Wales of vibrant culture and thriving Welsh language A Wales of cohesive communities Enabling employment Address the availability, condition and sustainability of homes throughout the county borough and provide advice, assistance or support to help improve people's well-being C5.
 Sirhowy Valley Country Park Environmental improvements and additional facilities C, F A prosperous Wales A resilient Wales A healthier Wales A Wales of cohesive communities Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Wellbeing of Future Generations (Wales) Act 2015

 Project Description Masterplan objective National well-being goals CCBC Well-being objectives 2018 - 2023 C6.
-Ynys Hywel Activity and Nature Centre Development and enhancement C, F A prosperous Wales A resilient Wales A healthier Wales A Wales of cohesive communities Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Wellbeing of Future Generations (Wales) Act 2015 C7.
 Pontywaun Garden Suburbs Protect and promote as a place of historic interest and as a tourist attraction А, С A prosperous WalesA Wales of vibrant culture and thriving Welsh language n/a D1.
 Cwmcarn Forest Drive, Cwmcarn Environmental improvements and additional facilities A, C, D, F, H A prosperous Wales A resilient Wales A healthier Wales A Wales of cohesive communities Enabling employment Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Wellbeing of Future Generations (Wales) Act 2015 D2.
 Monmouthshire and Brecon Canal Re-opening of section(s) of the Monmouthshire & Brecon canal A, C, D, F, H A prosperous Wales A resilient Wales A healthier Wales A Wales of cohesive communities Enabling employment Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Wellbeing of Future Generations (Wales) Act 2015 E1.
-Metro and Metro Plus improvements Reinstatement of services to Newport. aspirations to increase the level of service on the line to a half-hourly or even quarter hourly service (like the Rhymney Valley Line). Е A prosperous Wales A resilient Wales A Wales of cohesive communities Promote a modern, integrated and sustainable transport system that increases opportunity, promotes prosperity and minimises the adverse impacts on the environment
+Metro and Metro Plus improvements Reinstatement of services to Newport. aspirations to increase the level of service on the line to a half-hourly or even quarter hourly service (like the Rhymney Valley Line).
+E A prosperous Wales A resilient Wales A Wales of cohesive communities Promote a modern, integrated and sustainable transport system that increases opportunity, promotes prosperity and minimises the adverse impacts on the environment